Forbu/rubikscubesolver/README.md

 - Better have a model trained on policy probabilities than exact results (for world model)

 - Should we be using a causal transformer for the policy model too ?
-TODO later
+Doesn't work great

+- Forcing the WM to train only for non proba (High scale / temperature) degrade the performance